bakoyannis/bakoyannis.github.io/content/_index.md

 +++

 ## Hey 👋
-> Welcome to my personal blog
+> Welcome to my personal blog.
+This platform serves as a repository for my thoughts and experiences in the realm of software engineering.
-- You can find more details about me [here](./about)
+- Learn more about me [here](./about)
-- The source code for this repository can be found [here](https://github.com/bakoyannis/bakoyannis.github.io)
+- Source code for this repository [here](https://github.com/bakoyannis/bakoyannis.github.io)